 Dillon C. Downey, M.M. (he/him/his)

 Artistic and Administrative Director, Dillon C. Downey, is the proud founder of the Denton Community Youth Choirs.
-He is the inaugural music specialist at Sandbrock Ranch Elementary School in Denton ISD.
+He is the inaugural music specialist at Sandbrock Ranch Elementary School in Denton ISD, where he was acknowledged as the 2024 Teacher of the Year.
 Mr. Downey gets to teach other music teachers at the Midwestern State University Kodály Institute, where he teaches pedagogy.
 He also serves as the Vice-President of the Kodály Educators of Texas and is the editor for the KET journal, The Encounter.
-He has taught students from infants through adults and college students professionally for seven years in classroom, private, and rehearsal settings.
+He has taught students from infants through adults and college students professionally for eight years in classroom, private, and rehearsal settings.
 The Organization of of American Kodály Educators recognized Mr. Downey as the 2023 Outstanding Emerging Educator at the national conference in Jacksonville, FL.

 Mr. Downey is an alumnus of the prestigious Eastman School of Music (Rochester, NY), where he earned Master of Music degrees in Music Education and Music Performance and Literature (Tenor Trombone).
 At Eastman, he taught aural musicianship and trombone methods.
 He earned the Advanced Certificate in Music Theory Pedagogy at Eastman.
 His undergraduate degrees in Music Education and Orchestral Performance (Tenor Trombone) are from the University of North Texas, where he graduated summa cum laude and as a Distinguished Honors Scholar.